 - Description of the semantic mapping.

-- Dataset that has the field you need.
+- Dataset that has the field you want to use as the source for mapping.
 The dataset should have already been imported into FCP.

-- Select Field to Map.
-This is the field that you want create the semantic mapping for.
+- Field to Map.
+The field that you want to use as the source for the semantic mapping.

 -